Geometry of horospherical varieties of Picard rank one: Horospherical varieties of Picard rank one : geometry

 \subsection{Construction}

-From now on, let $X$ be a smooth projective non homogeneous horospherical variety of Picard rank one with associated triple $(\textrm{Type}(G),\oY,\oZ)$.
-We introduce the following notations, which will be used throughout the paper.
+From now on, let $X$ be a smooth projective non--homogeneous horospherical variety of Picard rank one with associated triple $(\textrm{Type}(G),\oY,\oZ)$.
+We introduce the following notation which will be used throughout the paper.

 \begin{notation} Let $G$ be the reductive group for which $X$ is horospherical.
-Then we denote by $V_Y$ and $V_Z$ the irreducible $G$-representations with highest weights $\oY$ and $\oZ$ and we let $v_Y$ and $v_Z$ be the corresponding highest weight vectors.
+Then we denote by $V_Y:=V(\oY)$ and $V_Z:=V(\oZ)$ the irreducible $G$--representations with highest weights $\oY$ and $\oZ$, and we let $v_Y$ and $v_Z$ be the corresponding lowest weight vectors.